-Camilla B. Taylor, Counsel, is based in the Midwest Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
+Camilla B. Taylor, Senior Counsel, is based in the Midwest Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

 Taylor has been counsel in numerous cases challenging the constitutionality of marriage bans around the country including, most significantly, Obergefell v.
 Hodges and Varnum v.
 Brien, an early state court victory in which the Iowa Supreme Court, by unanimous decision, struck down Iowa’s marriage ban in April 2009, making Iowa the third state in the country to permit gay and lesbian couples to marry.

 Taylor's other past or present marriage cases include Darby v.
 Orr, a case in state court representing 16 couples seeking to marry in Illinois, Garden State Equality v.
 Dow, a state court case that won the freedom to marry in New Jersey, Gray v.
 Orr, a federal suit that obtained an emergency order allowing an Illinois woman with terminal cancer to marry her longtime partner, Lee v.
 Orr, a federal class action lawsuit that struck down Illinois’ marriage ban as unconstitutional, McGee v.
 Cole, a federal challenge to West Virginia’s marriage ban, and Jorgensen v.
 Montplaisir, a federal challenge to North Dakota’s marriage ban.
 In addition, Taylor has contributed friend-of-the-court briefs in numerous federal and state cases challenging marriage discrimination, including before the Tenth Circuit Court of Appeals in Herbert v.
 Kitchen and Bishop v.
 Smith, in which the appeals court affirmed decisions striking down Utah’s and Oklahoma’s marriage bans, respectively, before the Sixth Circuit in Obergefell v.
 Himes, concerning Ohio’s marriage ban, and before the Fifth Circuit Court of Appeals in DeLeon v.
 Perry.